JK-Pair/SaKru/README.md

+# SaKru chatbot
-"SaKru is a chatbot project that helps to track product prices on the eCommerce platform."
+SaKru is a chatbot project that helps to track product prices on the eCommerce platform.